Perturbations#

 Note

-Perturbations methods modify the input tensor directly.
+Perturbation methods modify the input tensor directly.
 They are not functions that just generate noise.

 Perturbation Usage#

-All perturbation methods provide a __call__() function which takes in a data tensor with coordinate system and returns the perturbed output.
+All perturbation methods provide a __call__() function, which takes in a data tensor with coordinate system and returns the perturbed output.

 # Assume perturb is an instance of a Perturbation